frdmn/docker-rocketchat/README.md

 ##### Create a backup

-You can use the provided backup script (`./scripts/mongo-backup-rotate.sh`) to periodically backup your MongoDB and also rotate/remove old backups:
+You can use the provided backup script (`./scripts/export-mongo-dump.sh`) to export (and compress if passing `GZIP` environment variable) your MongoDB:

 ```
-$ ./scripts/mongo-backup-rotate.sh
+$ GZIP=true ./scripts/export-mongo-dump.sh
 ```

 You can also make use of the following environment variables, in case you've customized the `docker-compose.yml`:

-- `DAYS_TO_KEEP`: Days to keep backup dumps, then starts recyling them
 - `MONGO_CONTAINER`: The exact name of the mongo container (use `docker ps` to find out)
-- `BACKUP_DIR`: The directory to write the dumps to

 ```
-$ DAYS_TO_KEEP=7 \
-  MONGO_CONTAINER=mongo \
+$ MONGO_CONTAINER=mongo \
-  BACKUP_DIR=./data/backups \
-  ./scripts/mongo-backup-rotate.sh
+  GZIP=true
+  ./scripts/export-mongo-dump.sh
 ```

+The backups will be written to the `./data/backups` directory.

 ##### Restore a backup dump